-Signs, Symptoms, and Complications
+Asthma - Signs, Symptoms, and Complications - Signs, Symptoms, and Complications

-Common signs and symptoms of asthma include:
+Signs and symptoms of asthma may include:

 - Coughing, especially at night or early morning

 - Shortness of breath

 - Wheezing, which causes a whistling sound when you exhale

 While other conditions can cause the same symptoms as asthma, the pattern of symptoms in people who have asthma usually has some of the following characteristics.

 - They come and go over time or within the same day.